redbear/WICED-SDK/README.md

 	};
 	#endif

-*** Note: There is a known issue (bug) with OSX 10.11 (Apple is rewritting the USB stack), the RBLink will not work properly.
-As a workaround, please use bootloader DFU mode, RBLink MSD drag & drop method, OSX 10.10 or Windows at this moment.

-*** Update: Apple replied and will fix this in OSX version 10.11.4 (tested on 10.11.4 beta and it works).
+*** Note: The RBLink will only work with OSX version 10.11.4 or above.

 The Duo contains a ST32F205 MCU runs at 120 MHz, AP6212A WiFi (802.11 b/g/n 2.4GHz) + Bluetooth (4.1) combo module and an onboard 2 MB SPI Flash.
 The MCU has 1 MB Flash and 128 KB SRAM.
 The wireless module built around Broadcom BCM43438 A1 chip.